 The biggest development for production happened when Henry Ford II brought an attractive Christmas gift to the Franco regime.
 That same December, Ford proposed that in exchange for loosening some of the local content rules, Ford would build a sprawling new factory at Almussafes, in Valencia.

-In time, “Ford Valencia” would become Ford’s largest car factory outside of the United States.
+In time, “Ford Valencia” would become the company’s largest car factory outside of the United States.

 The Franco regime was so enthusiastic about it that groundbreaking began only a few months later.
 Despite that enthusiasm, Ford was still required to export the vast majority of the cars it would build in Spain, and to keep its market penetration within certain limits in Spain itself.
 Nevertheless, it provided jobs for Spain and low-cost labor for Ford.